dansanderson/mega65-welcome-guide/hardware-issues.md

 -   In the configuration utility, set the RTC time, then navigate to another submenu, then navigate back.
 With a working clock, the time value should have advanced by the correct number of seconds.
 -   From the demo disk, find the Vector Clock utility and run it.
 Check that it advances the time correctly.
 With a working clock, it should stay up to the correct time indefinitely.
 -   From BASIC, use this command to print the contents of the clock: `?TI$` (That's a question mark—a synonym for `PRINT`—followed by the `TI$` string variable.)
 Do this multiple times, or write a program to print it repeatedly.
 With a working clock, the value should advance correctly.
+-   After setting the time in the configuration utility, turn off the computer, wait a bit, then turn it back on.
+With a working clock, the time displayed on the BASIC home screen should be accurate.

 There is a solution for the RTC issue that involves installing a new part and a connector.
 If your MEGA65 is affected by this issue, you can purchase the [DS3231 Real-Time Clock](https://www.aliexpress.com/item/3256803522608024.html) and a [Grove 4-pin male jumper cable](https://core-electronics.com.au/grove-4-pin-male-jumper-to-grove-4-pin-conversion-cable-5-pcs-per-pack.html).
 The cable's four (4) loose pins connect to the RTC unit's five (5) connections as shown in the photo below.
 With the RTC on top and facing you, from left to right: red, white, yellow, no connection, then black.
 The Grove connector end only installs one way on the Grove connector on the main board.